a-ansarii/ai-resume-enhancer/README.md

   - cd backend
   - uvicorn main:app --reload

+# How Enhancement works
+ - Once a resume is uploaded, the app auto-populates all fields.
+ - The Enhance with AI button will remain disabled until the user make any change in the           selected field.
+ - Once edited, the button becomes active and allows you to send the updated content for AI        enhancement.
+ - This prevents redundant enhancements and improves clarity for the user.

 # The following images are the ui of the app dark and light mode both

 ![Light Mode](./frontend/ui-ux/light-mode.png)